skumar225/rspec-features-app-lab/README.md

 # RSpec Features App Lab

-The goal for this lab is to build an application thinking about what the user will do in the application, and buildinga series of features specifications (specs) to specify the user’s actions.
+The goal for this lab is to build an application thinking about what the user will do in the application, and building a series of features specifications (specs) to specify the user’s actions.

 You should primarily think about the “[happy paths](http://en.wikipedia.org/wiki/Happy_path)” the user may take in your application.